 Is Natural Beauty Actually Effective?
 Irene Forte Skincare Says Yes

-The latest line to our conscious beauty curation, we sit down with Irene Forte, founder of the self titled organic skincare line to discuss the story behind her line, whether natural organic beauty really works and what sustainability means to her.
+We sit down with Irene Forte, founder of the self titled organic skincare line to discuss the story behind her line, whether natural organic beauty really works and what sustainability means to her.

 How did the idea for starting a skincare line come about for you – did you have a background in beauty or was this a passion that evolved for you?

 I was interested in wellness from a very young age.
 This started with fitness, healthy eating and developed into beauty a little later.

 As an Italian who grew up in the UK, I’ve always wanted to create something that connected me back to my roots.
 I also fell in love with Sicily, and wanted to do something that tied me back to this magical island.
 I first stepped foot in Sicily in 2003 to visit the site that would soon become Rocco Forte’s Verdura Resort.
 Six years later, the resort opened its doors and I spent almost a year working there.
 I was living in the resort, and didn’t have a car, so I spent evenings testing lots of different things in the spa with the Spa Manager Ana Coelho (now my area Spa Director for Italy), and from that point I got into beauty.
 I also fell in love with the people, the culture, the food and the breath-taking nature of the island.